 - Risk factors for recurrent stroke may include high blood pressure, coronary disease, obesity, smoking, diabetes, high cholesterol, and high alcohol intake.

-- Texas Rehabilitation Hospital of Fort Worth promotes lifestyle changes including smoking cessation, promoting exercise, modifying one's diet, and improving blood glucose control.
+- Texas Rehabilitation Hospital of Arlington promotes lifestyle changes including smoking cessation, promoting exercise, modifying one's diet, and improving blood glucose control.

 Regaining the highest level of functional independence possible.